-Place your fabric on the table, making sure that it is smooth.
+Remove the wood from your table top.
+Place your fabric (or quilt/coverlet/tablecloth) on the table, making sure that it is smooth.

 Carefully set the wood headboard on top of the fabric.
 This will definitely take two people.

-TIP: I would turn over the raw edges of the fabric so you have a clean edge.
-Because we were using a quilt that already had a ribbon edge, we didn’t need to turn over the fabric.
+TIP: I would turn over the raw edges of the fabric (like a hem) so you have a clean edge.
+Because we were using a quilt that had a ribbon edge, we didn’t need to turn the edge of the fabric over.

-For all sides, start at the center, staple the fabric to the board.
+For all sides, start at the center and staple the fabric to the board.
 The staples will go through the batting.
 We stapled the center, then about 6 inches from the corners, then the middle of all sides.
 Gently pull the fabric to get a tight fit.